benjypng/logseq-kanban-plugin/README.md

 # New

 Use `/Kanban (DND)` if you want to create a Kanban board with drag and drop functionality.
+When you drag and drop, the blocks are automatically updated.
 I am still considering merging the functions below but am concerned about breaking people's graphs.

 ![](/screenshots/dnd.gif)